 A hot school meal prepared on the premises is provided every day with an option of 'traditional', vegetarian or jacket potato.
 You can choose whether your child has a cooked meal or a packed lunch on a day by day basis.
-All children in Reception, Year 1 and Year 2 are entitled to a free meal each day and for children in years 3 - 6, the current cost is £2.10 per day.
+All children in Reception, Year 1 and Year 2 are entitled to a free meal each day and for children in years 3 - 6, the current cost is £2.05 per day, and can be paid via Parentpay.
 Free school meals are available for some older children and the office can advise you about applying for these if you feel your family may be entitled.